AaronBeaudoin/vite-plugin-ssr-example-netlify/README.md

 6. Enjoy! 🍹

-### Caching Non-Static Pages

-Netlify doesn't support caching in front of serverless functions, so every request will invoke the function.
-If this is what you want, great!
-Otherwise, try check out Netlify [On-demand Builders](https://docs.netlify.com/configure-builds/on-demand-builders) for a potential solution, with some limitations.

 ### Going Full Static

 If your pages don't need to change often, you may want to pre-render _all pages_ to static files and deploy your site without a serverless function.
 To deploy this way instead: